krlosflip22/fruit-drag-on-tree/Readme.md

 2. Load the scene called `TreeScene`.
 3. Play the scene in the Unity Editor to interact with the fruit.

-> 🍐 Drag, drop, stretch, and enjoy!
+> 🍐 Drag, drop, and enjoy!
 The tree will keep fruiting as long as you keep picking.

 ## 🛠️ Technical Notes